ntulenev/AsyncHelpers/README.md

 ### TaskExtensions

 #### WaitAllTaskButCheck
-Waits all tasks but invoke OnFaulted if any task is failed
+Waits all tasks but invoke OnFaulted if any task is failed.

 ```C#
 var t1 = Task.Run(() =>